T. J. Watt: 2021

 On September 9, 2021, Watt and the Steelers agreed to a four-year extension worth over $112 million with $80 million guaranteed, making him the highest paid defensive player in the NFL.
-In Week 1 against the Buffalo Bills, Watt made three tackles and two sacks on quarterback Josh Allen, one of which Watt also forced a fumble which was recovered by teammate Cameron Heyward in the 23–16 win.
+In Week 1 against the Buffalo Bills, Watt had five quarterback hits and two sacks on quarterback Josh Allen, one of which Watt forced a fumble which was recovered by teammate Cameron Heyward in the 23–16 win.
 The following week, Watt recorded four tackles, one sack and one forced fumble against the Las Vegas Raiders before leaving the game with a groin injury.
 He was later ruled out for Week 3.
 In Week 6 against the Seahawks, Watt played a large role in the 23–20 win in overtime, tallying seven total tackles, three tackles for loss, three passes defended, and two sacks, one of which was a strip sack in overtime that led to the game-winning field goal.
 He was named the AFC Defensive Player of the Week for his performance in Week 6.
-In Week 13, Watt was a huge factor in helping the Steelers defeat the Ravens, 20–19.
+In Week 13, Watt played a significant part in helping the Steelers defeat the Ravens, 20–19.
 He had six combined tackles (five solo), 3.5 sacks, three tackles for loss, six quarterback hits and a forced fumble.
 With 12 seconds remaining in the game and the Steelers ahead by one point, the Ravens attempted a 2-point conversion for the win.
 Watt was able to put pressure on Lamar Jackson and disrupt the pass, sealing the victory for his team.
 His performance earned him AFC Defensive Player of the Week.
-In the Steelers’ 19–13 win over the Tennessee Titans in Week 15, Watt recorded 1.5 sacks on quarterback Ryan Tannehill.
+In the Steelers' 19–13 win over the Tennessee Titans in Week 15, Watt recorded 1.5 sacks on quarterback Ryan Tannehill.
 This gave Watt a total of 17.5 sacks on the season, a franchise record, surpassing the mark previously set by James Harrison in 2008.
 In Week 17, Watt earned his third AFC Defensive Player of the Week for the year, in a victory over the Browns, 26–14.
-In this game, Watt recorded five tackles (all solo), four sacks, three tackles for loss, five quarterback hits and two passes defended.
+In this game, Watt recorded five total tackles (all solo), four sacks, three tackles for loss, five quarterback hits and two passes defended.